krokozyab/ofjdbc/README.md

 ## 🚀 Features
 - **Your Credentials, Your Control:** Unlike many closed‑source solutions, this driver keeps your credentials under your control, ensuring peace of mind and security.
+- **Enhanced Syntax Highlighting:** When complete metadata is available in DBeaver, the tool leverages that information to offer advanced SQL syntax highlighting.
+This not only improves the basic appearance of your SQL code but also enables DBeaver to accurately recognize table names and column names for better auto‑completion.
 - **Incremental Introspection**: Enjoy real‑time code completions as you type!
 The driver leverages a local metadata cache that incrementally introspects and stores schema information, dramatically speeding up completion suggestions in DBeaver. (maybe slow only at 1-st run, wait a minute)
 - **Minimalist Design:** A read‑only, no‑frills JDBC driver for Oracle Fusion exploring/reporting via WSDL.
   - **IDE Integration:** Run SQL queries directly from your favorite IDE - DBeaver, DbVisualizer, IntelliJ, etc. without the extra overhead.